pangenome/gfalace/README.md

 1. Identify which sequences belong together
 2. Order the sequences correctly
 3. Detect and handle overlaps or gaps

+Note: `NAME` can contain ':' characters.
+When parsing coordinates, GFALace uses the last occurrence of ':' to separate the name from the coordinate range.

 ## Features